chevere/docs/library/Regex.md

 # Regex

-`🚧 OUTDATED DOCS`

-The [Regex](../reference/Chevere/Components/Regex/Regex.md) component is in charge of providing tooling for regex patterns.
+The `Chevere/Regex/Regex` component is in charge of providing tooling for regex patterns.

 ## Creating Regex